 More bear rescues placed strain on the limited facilities and in 2017 we proudly opened the Cat Tien Bear Sanctuary and were able to move 16 moon bears to a huge forest enclosure (Bear House 1).

 In March 2018 Bear House 2 was opened, giving 8 sun bears access to a large patch of forest and greatly reducing the pressure on the old bear rescue centre.
 In 2019 our Wildlife Hospital and Bear House 3 were opened.

 With plans for more bear houses and enclosures, our needs in Vietnam are substantial.
 However our needs pale in comparison to those of the bears remaining in Vietnam’s bear bile farms.
-With completion of our first 2 bear houses, we have a renewed effort to fundraise and build more bear houses, in order to rescue these poor creatures before it's too late.
+With completion of our first 3 bear houses, we have a renewed effort to fundraise and build more bear houses, in order to rescue these poor creatures before it's too late.